parthenon-hpc-lab/parthenon/doc/sphinx/src/metadata.rst

    auto s = set1 * set2;

-Produces a set s with a "unions" field of set1 and an intersections field containing the original intersections of set1, but BOTH the intersections and unions fields fo set2.
-Similarly,
+Produces a set s with a "unions" field of set1 and an intersections field containing the original intersections of set1, and the intersections of set2.

 .. code:: cpp